 Understanding what makes your business tick, what controls various workflows, and how is what matters.
 So, take a moment once every week (I usually opt for the last day before my weekend) to take stock, and ask yourself the following:

-This is especially important for online ordering systems, POS setups, and your printers - you know, the things you need to work.
+This is especially important for online ordering systems, POS setups, and your printers - you know, the things that absolutely must work.

 If an upgrade or consolidation may be in the cards, Cuboh offers a suite of excellent tools to help streamline your workflow in no time.